On average across the year,

 No, Burnaby, British Columbia is not further south than the Northern Mariana Islands.

-No, Northern Mariana Islands is not more populated than Burnaby.
+Is the Northern Mariana Islands more populated than Burnaby, British Columbia?

 That makes Northern Mariana Islands 4 times less populated than Burnaby.

-Yes, Northern Mariana Islands is less populated than Burnaby.
+Is the Northern Mariana Islands less populated than Burnaby, British Columbia?

 That makes Northern Mariana Islands 4 times less populated than Burnaby.

-Yes, Burnaby is more populated than Northern Mariana Islands.
+Is Burnaby, British Columbia more populated than the Northern Mariana Islands?

 That makes Burnaby 4 times more populated than Northern Mariana Islands.